awslabs/aws-embedded-metrics-java/README.md

 	./gradlew integ
 	```

 	**NOTE**: You need to replace the access key id and access key with your own AWS credentials.
+Another option is using IAM user access key pair without session token.

 ### Formatting